 So arithmetic return is a non-compounded version where you subtract one from the ending value divided by beginning value.
 That's it.

 To calculate an average arithmetic return over multiple periods add up the returns and divide by the number of periods.

 Because of its simple calculation and because we don't know in advance what order returns in the future will occur, arithmetic returns are often used in forward-looking applications like risk forecasting.

-Doc: Is the
+Doc: Is the arithmetic return of

 100% followed by -50% equal to 0% or 25%?